 Our consolidated financial statements contain certain amounts that are inherently subjective and have required management to make assumptions and best estimates to determine reported values.
-If certain factors, including those described in "Part I, Item IA. - Risk Factors," cause actual events or results to differ materially from our underlying assumptions or estimates, there could be a material adverse effect on our results of operations, financial condition, or liquidity.
-We believe the following accounting policies affect the more significant estimates used to prepare our consolidated financial statements.
-We have summarized the descriptions below for clarity.
-We have included a more detailed description of our significant accounting policies and recently issued accounting standards in Note 2 "Significant Accounting Policies" to the consolidated financial statements.
+If certain factors, including those described in "Part I, Item IA. - Risk Factors," cause actual events or results to differ materially from our underlying assumptions or estimates.
+In that case, there could be a material adverse effect on our results of operations, financial condition, or liquidity.

+We believe the following are the critical accounting estimates used to prepare our consolidated financial statements: